mrgerwin/OtsegoCards/README.md

 Scroll to where it tells you to program.
 Assign points depending on the cards suit, value, or color.

-Access the cards suit by writing a_card.suit
+Access the cards suit by writing card.suit

-Access the cards value by writing a_card.value
+Access the cards value by writing card.value

-Access the cards color by writing a_card.color
+Access the cards color by writing card.color

 Use if statements and assign points to the correct player